 If you are using Internet Explorer on a Windows Server host to access monitored servers with the PEM web interface, you must disable Internet Explorer's Enhanced Security to take advantage of PEM functionality.
 If you do not wish to disable IE Enhanced Security, we recommend that you use an alternate browser (such as Chrome).

-3 Installing Postgres Enterprise ManagerTM
+Installing Postgres Enterprise Manager

-You can use a graphical installer, StackBuilder Plus, or (on RHEL 7 only) an RPM package to add the Postgres Enterprise ManagerTM server or agent to a host.
-Installers are available from the EnterpriseDB website at:
+You can use a graphical installer, StackBuilder Plus, or an RPM package to add the Postgres Enterprise Manager server or agent to a host.
+Installers are available on the EnterpriseDB website.